express-rate-limit/express-rate-limit/readme.md

 Retrieves the hit count and reset time from the store for a given key.

 Note: `getKey` depends on store support.
 It works with the MemoryStore, but may not work with other stores.
+Calling it will throw an error if the store does not have a `get` method.

 ## Issues and Contributing